codesmiler/HistoryService/README.md

 # HistoryService
-HistoryService will have API's which will interact with ElasticSearch to give History Still in designing stage
+HistoryService will have API's which will interact with MongoDB to give History Still in designing stage